-- (1) Whenever a motion is stipulated, it must (A) include the word "stipulated" in the title of the motion and (B) include a statement of consent in the body of the motion. - (2) Parties to a stipulated motion must (A) agree to the relief sought before the motion is filed and (B) affirmatively evidence their consent to the motion. - (3) To obtain the relief described in the stipulated motion, either the motion must contain the signatures of all parties to the stipulation, or the parties to the stipulation must file their consent within two business days of the motion being filed.
-See Vt.
-LBR 9011-4(e) and (f). - (4) If all required consents are not filed by the expiration of this time period, the Clerk's Office will send a no action notice to the filing party and the stipulation will have no
+- (1) Whenever a motion is stipulated, it must (A) include the word "stipulated" in the title of the motion and (B) include a statement of consent in the body of the motion. - (2) Parties to a stipulated motion must (A) agree to the relief sought before the motion is filed and (B)

-- force and effect; the movant will be required to re-file the motion in compliance with this Rule. - (5) Generally, a stipulated motion may include a "SO ORDERED" provision at the end of the stipulation, i.e., an endorsement form of order, rather than a separate proposed order.
-See Vt.
-LBR 9072-1(c).
-However, an endorsement order is never mandatory. - (6) A separate proposed order is required when (A) the stipulated motion seeks relief from stay to enforce rights against real estate, or (B) the stipulated motion contains an extensive factual recitation.

-(g) Motions Seeking Expedited Relief or Relief on Shortened Notice.
+- affirmatively evidence their consent to the motion either by signing the motion or filing their consent within two business days of the motion being filed. - (3) If all required consents are not filed by the expiration of this time period, the Clerk's Office will send a no action notice to the filing party and the stipulation will have no force and effect; the movant will be required to re-file the motion in compliance with this Rule. - (4) Generally, a stipulated motion may include a "SO ORDERED" provision at the end of the stipulation, i.e., an endorsement form of order, rather than a separate proposed order. - (5) A separate proposed order is required when (A) the stipulated motion seeks relief from stay to enforce rights against real estate, or (B) the stipulated motion contains an extensive factual recitation. - (g) Motions Seeking Expedited Relief or Relief on Shortened Notice.
 Any motion seeking expedited relief, or relief on shortened notice, must clearly state why expedited relief is needed and why the movant did not seek relief earlier.
-Failure to include this information is grounds for denial of the motion.
-See Vt.
-LBR 9075-1 (regarding emergency matters).

-(h) Proposed Orders.

-Each motion filed and served (except for stipulated motions, see paragraph (f) above) must include a proposed order for the Court's consideration, filed as an attachment to the motion.
-See Vt.
-LBR 9072-1(b).

-(i) Stipulated Proposed Order Eliminating the Need for a Hearing; Deadline for Filing.
-A scheduled hearing will proceed unless a stipulated proposed order that resolves the motion is filed, with all required consents, by 10:00 a.m. on the last business day before the hearing, unless the Court orders otherwise.
-This filing deadline applies to all documents related to a scheduled hearing including, but not limited to, proposed orders resolving the motion, motions or stipulations to continue the hearing, amended plans, withdrawals of motion, withdrawals of objection, and consents to relief.
-The court will not review, and the Clerk's Office will not act on, any document filed after the 10:00 a.m. deadline and the scheduled hearing will proceed as if the late filed document had not been filed.
-A party may obtain an extension or waiver of this deadline only upon a showing of emergency or exigent circumstances over which the party did not have control.
+Failure to include this information is grounds for denial of the motion. - (h) Proposed Orders.
+Each motion filed and served (except for stipulated motions) must include a proposed order for the Court's consideration, filed as an attachment to the motion. - (i) Stipulated Proposed Order Eliminating the Need for a Hearing; Deadline for Filing.
+Unless ordered otherwise, a scheduled hearing will proceed unless a stipulated proposed order that resolves the motion is filed, with all required consents, by 10:00 a.m. on the last business day before the hearing.
+The Court will not review, and the Clerk's Office will not act on, any document filed after the 10:00 a.m. deadline and the scheduled hearing will proceed as if the late filed document had not been filed.
+A party may obtain an extension or waiver of this deadline only upon a showing of emergency or exigent circumstances over which the party had no control.

-VT.
-LBR 9013-2.
+RULE 9013-2.
 HEARINGS - GENERALLY.